About Faith

 Who I Am as a Mental Health Counselor

-When choosing a counselor to work with, you need to know if you can feel comfortable connecting with them.
-Below are some traits that I bring into the therapeutic relationship:
+When choosing a counselor, you need to know if you can connect with them.
+Below are some traits I bring to the therapeutic relationship:

 A Contemplative Approach